cucumber/docs/content/cucumber/configuration.md

 profile, testing all Features and Scenarios tagged with `@bvt`, along with the progress output and HTML output.

-## Preprocessing with ERb
+## Preprocessing with ERB

-The `cucumber.yml` file is preprocessed by ERb (Embedded RuBy).
+The `cucumber.yml` file is preprocessed by [ERB (Embedded RuBy)](http://ruby-doc.org/stdlib-2.5.0/libdoc/erb/rdoc/ERB.html).
 This allows you to use Ruby code to generate values in the `cucumber.yml` file.

 So, if you have several profiles with similar values, you might do this: